pollfish/docs/android/universal.md

 <br/><br/>

-> You are ready to go live.
-Sign your app with a release key and publish to any app store
+> **You are ready to go live.
+Sign your app with a release key and publish to any app store**

+---

 <br/><br/><br/><br/>